-Commercial lawyers such as Lawyers Perth would advise their clients to never sign any contract without allowing their legal professional to go through it first.
+Commercial lawyers would advise their clients to never sign any contract without allowing their legal professional to go through it first.
 Every business person will need a contract of some kind as some stage in their business, whether it is with clients, suppliers, sub-contractors or a landlord.
 If the contract has been drawn up by that person’s lawyer, you should always get your own lawyer to read through it and find all those hidden clauses that are likely to cause you trouble in time, costs or some other way.

 Your legal professional will then rewrite the contract to ensure it works in your favour as much as possible.
 There are five questions to ask yourself about contracts.